aprilrd/blog/data/typescript-redux-best-practice.md

 ### Use Ambient Types to simplify your dependencies

 This is an easy-to-miss option when you first start using Typescript.
 You should use `typeRoots` option to avoid adding unnecessary dependencies.

+## Afterword

+As we develop, and maintain our React apps, we have encountered many bugs.
+Based on our experience, the harder-to-track, and more critical bugs often stemmed from typeless part of the code.
+That is why we are determined to type things both comprehensively, and correctly.
+This isn't the farthest we can go with Typescript, but this is where we are at, and I hope this article has helped you understand Typescript and Redux more deeply.